idan/sartorial/readme.md

 The screenshot below is using two typefaces by Adobe: [Source Sans Pro](https://github.com/adobe/source-sans-pro/downloads) for ancillary information (like channel topics and join/part notifications) and [Source Code Pro](https://github.com/adobe/Source-Code-Pro/downloads) for the body of the window.

-You _chan_ choose a different font, but the entire theme assumes you'll be working with these two typefaces.
+You _can_ choose a different font, but the entire theme assumes you'll be working with these two typefaces.
 You can choose a different typeface for the body of the window, but as the commercials say on teevee, "results may vary."

 If you're looking to replicate the look in the screenshot below, choose Source Code Pro Light at 14px.